 The British Ice Skating Board is made up of elected members from the sport of Ice Skating and appointed individuals to provide support in the areas of finance, legal and commercial.

 British Ice Skating Board

 David has been a member of the board for 7 years, he was the former Director of Development.
-He is currently recognised by the International Skating Union as the President of British Ice Skating and sits on the board of Directors as Vice-Chair.
+He is currently recognised by the International Skating Union as the President of British Ice Skating.
 Over the years He has been Chair of the Discipline Committee and is an active part of BIS Case Management Panel.

 David has been working tirelessly on Governance and was an integral part of the adoption of the current articles and is a key player in making sure BIS is compliant with the Governments Sports Code.
 He has recently undertaken Governance training with the Sports and Recreation Alliance on Accountability and Transparency and for the past 9 months has been a member of the Nominations Committee and has been Chair of the interview panel for BIS Technical Advisory Committees Members.

 David is a British Ice Skating Level 3 Performance Coach in Singles, Pairs and Ice Dance and has over 15 years coaching experience.
 He has had many coaching successes including the Youth Olympic Winter Games, ISU Junior Grand Prix and the Junior World Championships.
 He is an ISU Championship Technical Specialist for Singles and a National Pairs Technical Specialist.

 He is one of the youngest board directors in the history of our association and is the youngest and first President of British Ice Skating.